inab/python-groovy-parser/README.md

 The caching directory contents depend on the grammar and the implementations, as well as versions of the dependencies.
 So, if this software is updated (due grammar is updated or a bug is fixed), cached contents from previous versions are not reused.

+The third program `parser-groovy-writer.py` was written thinking on a request from an issue, where the issuer wanted to write back the parsed tree after some processing.
+So, this program writes in a new file with extension `.mirrored` what it survived the parsing.
+In the current implementation there are some elements, like comments and some combinations of whitespaces, which are not propagated from the tokenizer to the lexer and parser, so they are not reintegrated.

 # Acknowledgements